webiny/docs.webiny.com/docs/deep-dive/architecture/resources.md

 ## React apps

-In this section we'll look at the resources deployed when you run a `webiny deploy-apps` command.
+In this section we'll look at the resources deployed when you run the `webiny deploy-apps` command.
 The related serverless template file is located in `apps/serverless.yml` of your project.

 ### App as a function
 When React apps are deployed to the cloud, each app is deployed as a single function.
 For the `site` app, we also deploy another function that serves as a server-side render function.
 It is invoked by the `site` handler when it decides it needs to render the content.